 October 2017 Dividend Income Total: $378.72

 This month’s dividend income represents a .33 % increase from last quarter when those same 3 companies paid me $377.44 in dividend income.
 This is why it is called an “off” month.
 Don’t get me wrong, getting nearly $400 is a very good month.
-But compared with the other two months that will follow in a quarter, these “off” months are very sluggish for me.
+But compared with the other two months (like this and this) that will follow in a quarter, these “off” months are very sluggish for me.
 Plus, these months include GSK’s dividend payment that differs each quarter, so the amounts may go up and down.

 At this same time, this has been a very exciting month.
 First, I made a purchase of 70 Shares of TGT during the first week of October adding $173.00 to my yearly dividend income .
 Secondly, during this time I cross the $250K mark in net worth for the very first time.
 The combination of my portfolio ($141,000K at the time), bank accounts ($9000), and value of my co-op apartment ($99,900) pushed me over the quarter million mark in net worth!
 The power of saving and investing on display.